 The maximum displacement of these actuators is achieved when they are preloaded with the maximum displacement load, which is specified for each product.
-The actual value of the maximum displacement varies for each item and must be experimentally determined; however, the maximum displacement will always be larger than the free stroke displacement.
+The actual value of the maximum displacement values for each item and must be experimentally determined; however, the maximum displacement will always be larger than the free stroke displacement.
 Preloading increases the length of the actuator's stroke because the poling process performed during fabrication does not align all ferroelectric grains in the piezoelectric material in the same direction.
 Preloading the actuator mechanically forces many of the mis-aligned grains into a more ideal alignment.
 Applying a driving voltage across the piezo material causes the orientations of the ferroelectric grains to rotate so they become aligned with the applied field, and this results in a dimensional change of the piezo material.
 When more ferroelectric grains are initially aligned in the same direction, the dimensional change of the piezo material in response to the applied driving voltage is greater.
-Preloads greater than the optimal maximum displacement load result in displacements less than the maximum displacement, as higher loads oppose the switching of the grain orientations in response to the applied driving voltage.
+Preloads greater than the optimal maximum displacement load result in displacement load result in grain orientations in response to the applied driving voltage.